 Morales brings over 20 years of nonprofit and philanthropic experience to her role, utilizing her expertise to drive countywide leadership initiatives in alignment with the Foundation’s community investment strategy.
 As a longtime resident of Waukegan, IL, she has built strong relationships with stakeholders throughout Lake County and is knowledgeable about the issues many residents and families face.
 Morales’ professional experience includes curriculum development and instruction in Adult Basic Education, English as a Second Language and Health Literacy.
 As a graduate student, her work was focused on social justice, community development and coalition building.

-Morales recently joined the board of Heart of the City.
-She has been a member of the Collective Impact Forum’s Funder Community of Practice since its inception as well as Women in Development North, the Lake County Estate Planning Council and The Alliance for Human Services of Lake County and serves on the Live Well Lake County Steering Committee.
-Morales was also a 2018 inaugural fellow of the Lake County Liderazgo Initiative, Morales currently serves as the Chair of the Erie Health System Lake County Advisory Council and is an active member of the Live Well Lake County Steering Committee.
+Morales currently serves on the Charmm’d Foundation’s Advisory Board.
+She has been a member of the Collective Impact Forum’s Funder Community of Practice as well as Professionals in Development North, the Lake County Estate Planning Council, The Alliance for Human Services of Lake County and serves on the Live Well Lake County Steering Committee.
+Morales was also a 2018 inaugural fellow of the Lake County Liderazgo Initiative.
 She holds a Master’s Degree in Social Justice in Intercultural Relations from SIT Graduate Institute in Brattleboro, VT and a B.A. in Cultural Anthropology and Science, Technology & Society from Butler University.
 Morales is pursuing a designation as a Chartered Advisor in Philanthropy (CAP) through the American College of Financial Services.

 Director of Donor Services and Operations

 Wendy Richter joined the staff of The Lake County Community Foundation in July, 2013.
 After a successful career in systems at Hewitt Associates, Household International and Discover Card, Richter stayed at home to raise her children while keeping active with volunteering.